margaritatsakiridou/margarita.tsakiridou.github.io/index.md

 # SQMM overview

-## What is the SQMM?
+**What is the SQMM?**

 The Statistical Quality Maturity Model is annually commissioned by the Quality Committee since 2021, so 2023 is its 3rd round.
 It is an exercise that helps ONS monitor the quality of its regular outputs and identify areas in need of further support.
 By doing this, it enables ONS to be pro-active in identifying quality improvements that need to be made to its statistics to meet the needs of its users.

-## What are the benefits of the SQMM?
+**What are the benefits of the SQMM?**

 The benefit of the SQMM is twofold.
 It helps ONS monitor the quality of its regular outputs and identify areas of further support.
-At the same time, it also gives the opportunity to production teams to pause and reflect on risks to the quality of their statistics.
+At the same time, it also gives the opportunity for production teams to pause and reflect on risks to the quality of their statistics.
 Teams can subsequently use the SQMM to raise those concerns to be heard across their divisions and, if appropriate addressed.

-## How have results from previous years been used?
+**How have results from previous years been used?**

 The data from the two previous rounds of the SQMM have become a central resource on quality in ONS.
-Examples of their uses include prioritizing where Deep Dive Quality Reviews should take place, efficiently providing quality information when supporting areas where published errors have occurred and understanding where legacy systems are used.
+Examples of their uses include prioritizing where deep dive Quality Reviews should take place, readily providing quality information when supporting areas where published errors have occurred and understanding where legacy systems are used.

   ---

 # The SQMM 2023 round

-## Who needs to complete an SQMM?
+**Who needs to complete an SQMM?**

 Output managers of regular outputs are responsible for completing an SQMM for their outputs.
 However, as SQMM questions cover the end-to-end production process, we encourage managers to involve and consult their teams and colleagues from other teams involved.

-## What stages are there in the SQMM processes?
+**What stages are there in the SQMM processes**

 There are three main stages in the SQMM process: